open-wc/open-wc/packages/generator-open-wc/README.md

 - open-wc:testing-karma-bs
 - open-wc:tools-circleci

-For what they actually do please see the details for each system at [open-wc](https://open-wc.org/)
+For more information on these generators, please see [open-wc](https://open-wc.org/).